 What can you expect?

 On the day of your capsule endoscopy, your health care team will review the procedure.
 The adhesive patches can be attached to your abdomen.
 Each patch contains an antenna with wires that connect to a recorder.
-Some devices don’t require the patches.
+Some devices don’t require patches.

-You wear the recorder on a special belt around your waist.
+You wear the recorder with a special belt around your waist.
 The camera sends images to an antenna on your abdomen, which feeds the data to the recorder.
 The recorder collects and stores the images.

 Once the recorder is connected and ready, you swallow the camera capsule with water.
 A slippery coating makes it easier to swallow.
 Once you swallow it, you shouldn’t be able to feel it.

 You’ll then go about your day.
 You can drive, and you might be able to go to work, depending on your job.
 Your doctor will discuss restrictions, such as avoiding strenuous activity, such as running and jumping, with you.

 Wait two hours after you swallow the capsule to resume drinking clear liquids.
 After four hours, you can have a light lunch or a snack unless your doctor tells you otherwise.